davidgasquez/kaggle-airbnb/README.md

 Main Ideas
 ----------

-1. The provided datasets have lot of NaNs and some other weirds values, so, a good preprocessing is the primary key to obtain a good solution:
+1. The provided datasets have lot of NaNs and some other *random* values, so, a good preprocessing is the primary key to get a good solution:
     - Replace *-unknown-* values with NaNs
     - Clean age values
     - Extract day, weekday, month, year from `date_account_created`